saying121/lcode/README.md

 - Perform a fuzzy search.
 - Test and submit the code.
 - Modify the test case.
-- Automatically get cookies to eliminate the need for manual copying from the browser(support for a few specific browsers and platforms only,as adapting to various browsers and platforms can be complicated).
+- Automatically get cookies to eliminate the need for manual copying from the browser(support for a few specific browsers and platforms only, as adapting to various browsers and platforms can be complicated).

 ## Install